-This requirement is an academic, credit-bearing experience completed during the senior year (including the previous summer).
+This requirement is an academic, generally credit-bearing experience completed during the senior year (can include the previous summer).
 It is designed to ensure that concentrators participate in an experience that applies basic family knowledge (theories, frameworks, concepts) to real families in a setting beyond the classroom.
-It must be approved by the chair of the Department of Social Work and Family Studies prior to enrollment.
-The experience and commitment learning is presented as a graded assignment for a public audience.
-This occurs in the Senior Seminar in Family Studies (FS 391).
+It must be approved by a faculty member in the Department of Social Work and Family Studies prior to enrollment and supervised by a faculty member who teaches courses for the concentration.
+Students present the experience and learning as a graded assignment for a public audience in the Senior Seminar in Family Studies (FS 391).
 Through the experience, students demonstrate attainment of intended learning outcomes for family studies.

 Guidelines for the senior experiential component:

 - Includes a minimum of 40 hours devoted to direct experience with families (more than one);

 - Can be domestic or international;